Oxymetaphoric/milestone_project_2/README.md

 ### Project Goals

 This is my milestone two project for the [Code Institute's](http://www.codeinstitute.net/) *'Level 5 Diploma in Web Application Development'*.
 The goal of this project is to *Design, develop and implement a dynamic Front end web application using HTML, CSS and JavaScript*.
-To this end I am building a website that will connect to the [Netrunner Database](http://www.netrunnerdb.com) API, download, manipulate, and display card data in the JSON format, and allow users to build a deck of cards for the card game [Netrunner](http://www.nullsignalgames.com/about/netrunner/), exporting completed decks as a printable pdf or uploading to netrunnerdb.
-The app  will be aimed at people already familiar with the game and ruleset.
+To this end I am building a website that will connect to the [Netrunner Database](http://www.netrunnerdb.com) API, and download, manipulate, and display card data in the JSON format, and allow users to build a deck of cards for the card game [Netrunner](http://www.nullsignalgames.com/about/netrunner/), exporting completed decks as a printable pdf or uploading to netrunnerdb.
+The app  will be aimed at people already familiar with the game and ruleset.Players are required to build decks from a vast selection of cards, and this app aims to make it easier to browse the selection of cards and streamline the process of building a deck for the user.
+I decided to take this project on as I am familiar with the game and ruleset, and identified a need for a webapp that allowed users to browse through the currently legal selection of cards and to build decks, without the overhead of having to browse and organise a collection of physical cards.

 #### User Goals

 - browse the database of Netrunner cards
 - filter the cards displayed by various properties
 - add and remove cards from their current deck
-- upload completed decks to netrunnerdb to share them with other players
+- upload completed decks to netrunnerdb to share them with other players - this proved untenable as I was unable to obtain a developer api key which would be required to implement this feature.
 - remove all cards and start again

 #### Site Operator Goals